radio-satellites/UBloX-6_codes/README.md

 ## What about the GPS poll codes?

 The UBX protocol provides a way to poll the current status of the GPS to check that the GPS was configured correctly.
+This is a bit tricky, since according to the datasheet, the communication is mixed between string (ASCII) and hexadecimal binary formats.
 Since this is a two-way communication, it will require much more extensive reverse-engineering.
 However, I am planning to do it eventually.